INDICATION-SPECIFIC GENE PANEL TESTING

 Chromosomal abnormalities, including microdeletions and microduplications, are found in at least 15% of children with craniosynostosis including some children with isolated or single-suture craniosynostosis*.
 High Density SNP Microarray can be ordered simultaneously or in a tiered fashion to assess for these copy number changes.

-*Reference Source: ARTICLE: Genetic Causes of Craniosynostosis.
+*Reference Source: ARTICLE: Chromosomal Disorders in Craniosynostosis.
 Pediatrics 2010.

 For questions regarding the usefulness of complementary testing for your patient, please call our laboratory at 402-559-5070 and ask to speak with a laboratory genetic counselor.